harlanc/xiu/README.md

     ./xiu config.toml
     ./xiu config_pull.toml

-Use obs to push live stream to service 1, when you play the stream from serivce 2, it will pull the stream from service 1:
+Use the above methods to push live stream to service 1, when you play the stream from serivce 2, it will pull the stream from service 1:

     ffplay -i rtmp://localhost:1935/live/test
     ffplay -i rtmp://localhost:1936/live/test